 U.S. architects can establish professional contacts, seek work, and perform services as licensed architects in Mexico through the Tri-National Mutual Recognition Agreement.

-Developed by NCARB, the Canadian Architectural Licensing Authorities (CALA), and La Federación de Colegios de Arquitectos de la República Mexicana (FCARM), this agreement removes barriers and establishes standards for the recognition of qualified architects from each country.
+Developed by NCARB, the Regulatory Organizations of Architecture in Canada (ROAC) (formerly Canadian Architectural Licensing Authorities (CALA)), and La Federación de Colegios de Arquitectos de la República Mexicana (FCARM), this agreement removes barriers and establishes standards for the recognition of qualified architects from each country.

 To be eligible for reciprocal licensure through the Tri-National Agreement as a U.S. architect, you must: